rizoom/base-org-web/README.md

 ### Updating the Base Ecosystem Page

-If you're a builder who wants to add or update your project on the [Base Ecosystem](https://base.org/ecosystem) page?
-Follow these steps:
+If you're a builder who wants to add or update your project on the [Base Ecosystem](https://base.org/ecosystem) page, follow these steps:

 1. Fork this repository.